mrled/KeymapKit/www/content/docs/planck.md

    * The recommended approach is to define the static property
    * and then have the instance property return the static property.
    *
-   * Subclasses must implement these properties.
+   * Subclasses must implement BOTH properties.
    */
   static readonly elementName: string;
   abstract readonly elementName: string;